badoo/pinba2/README.md

 - no raw data tables (i.e. requests, timers) support, yet (can be implemented)
 	- raw data tables have VERY high memory usage requirements and uses are limited
+- no support for getting raw histogram data (yet)
-- simpler, more flexible configuration
+- simpler, more flexible report configuration
 	- only 3 kinds of reports (of which you mostly need one: timer), covering all use cases from original pinba
 	- simple aggregation keys specification, can mix different types, i.e. ~script,~server,+request_tag,@timer_tag
 		- supports 7 keys max at the moment (never seen anyone using more than 5 anyway)